 The first influx of tourists arrives within the month, and crowds peak around March 20th at the start of ohanami, as the season of blooming cherry trees is one of the best times to visit Japan.

 Japanese people follow the same trend and assiduously visit the most beautiful gardens and temples of the archipelago.
 Workers do so in the evenings or at nights, and retired people visit them early in the morning.

 As March goes on, the occupancy rate of accommodation increases in the big cities, especially in Kyoto and its surroundings, as people seek gorgeous views of sakura 🌸.
 Airfare prices skyrocket for last-minute travelers hoping to find vacant seats.

 We are definitely out of the negative temperatures for most of the country except in the north, from Tohoku to Hokkaido, which still have snow and open ski resorts at the beginning of the month.

-Overcast skies with some rains cover Japan in March, lowering the visibility in the mountains.
+Overcast skies with occasional rains cover Japan in March, lowering the visibility on the mountains.
 Otherwise, sunny days offer a pleasant and ideal warmth, encouraging people to venture outside to lunch in parks and under the trees.